 There are several reasons why you would usually benefit from combing your beard upwards and outwards first.
 Let me tell you the main ones.

 Combing your beard upwards first helps to separate and untangle the strands.
 This should allow you to glide your comb or brush through your beard more easily when it’s time.

 When it comes to combing your beard downwards (the next step in our process) it’s much easier when the hairs are separated and untangled.

 A fuller-looking beard is perhaps one of the most noticeable benefits of combing your beard up.

-Separating the hairs by pulling them upwards and outwards with the comb adds volume.
-This gives your beard the appearance of increased thickness and fullness.
+Separating the hairs by pulling them upwards and outwards with the comb often gives the illusion of volume.

 Sure, you’ll be combing it back down afterward.
 But it’ll still look fuller than if you were to just comb downward right from the start.